Introduction

 Practically

-Practically this solution is highly adapted and all over the world, it is operated.
+Practically, this solution is highly adapted, and all over the world, it is operated.
 The less cost, less human supervision and only plant required to generate a profit.

 Conclusion

 The first solution could be implemented on a smaller level.
-The startup could be from a room without an equipment but two to four workers.
+The startup could be from a room without equipment but two to four workers.

-The second method is a bit expensive and it will require machinery as well.
+The second method is a bit expensive, and it will require machinery as well.
 It is advancement in the first solution.

 The third one a different solution and costly a bit expensive but a reliable and long lasting automated system.